 MidPhase is cheap.

-If life has taught us anything, it’s that something that cheap also can’t be good.
+If life has taught us anything, it’s that something cheap often isn’t good.

-Two dollars doesn’t even cover a cup of coffee these days.
+Four dollars doesn’t even cover a cup of coffee these days.
 How on Earth does it cover the insanely high costs to purchase and run hosting servers.
-Not to mention, rent and employees for their HQ in the beautiful technology mecca of Salt Lake City, Utah.
+Not to mention rent and employees for their HQ in the beautiful Salt Lake City, Utah.

-But MidPhase is no fly by night operation.
+But MidPhase is not a fly-by-night operation.
 They’ve been around since ’98, have teams in the UK, Ukraine, and India.
 Since then, they’ve merged with the UK2 Group in ’07 (who also owns WestHost).

-We set up a basic WordPress website in June of 2015 (just over a year ago) on the MidPhase ‘Personal Web Hosting Plan’ to analyze their performance, and see if great things really can come in cheap packages.
+We set up a basic WordPress website in June of 2015 on the MidPhase ‘Personal Web Hosting Plan’ to analyze their performance, and see if great things really can come in cheap packages.

 You can check out the performance stats, like uptime & speed, for yourself by clicking on ‘History’ to go deeper.